There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 It was a bad year.
 A father figure passed.
 A friend and mentor suffered a mental illness.
 One child entered psychosis.
 Another took his life.
 And a 14-year marriage ended.
 As a new life began, he was called to the Camino de Santiago halfway across the world.
 This is the story of following the same trail as Saint James with its miraculous and mysterious ways.

-Have you read any of these?
+Have you read any of these books set in Spain?
 Which ones?
 Anything I should add?